SAT / ACT Prep Online Guides and Tips

 Practice Tests for the PSAT

 Test-prep company Ivy Global has also made their version of a PSAT practice test PDF available on their website.
-Keep in mind that these are not official College Board questions.
+Keep in mind that these are not official College Board questions and they are not modeled after the new digital PSAT test format.
 Although they resemble PSAT questions and are useful practice, they're not an exact representation of what you'll encounter on test day.

 As time goes on, more and more practice materials specific to the current version of the PSAT will be released.
 For now, you can use a combination of the above resources, older PSAT practice tests, and official SAT practice questions to prep effectively.

-Before we delve into these other test-prep materials, though, how can you use these two newer PSAT practice tests to study for the exam?
+Before we delve into these other test-prep materials, though, how can you use the newer PSAT practice tests to study for the exam?

 How to Use Updated PSAT Practice Tests for PSAT Prep